The Friesian horse and Friesland

 Introduction of Doctor Deen

 it is quite different from everything that Monique van der Ven plays as a young actress Lobke (around 1977).
 Her husband Edwin de Vries with whom she has been together for 30 years, saw her in the repetition of the series and thought how nice would it be if Lobke grew up as an island girl and is now a real woman in another time.
 And then also on the island next to it.
 This is because they have a house there and they were happy with the good doctor who had Vlieland.
 His last name was Deen.
 As a doctor on the island you are a jack-of-all-trades, you have to be able to do everything and in the summer season you have thousands of patients.
 Partly because of the toll this demands and the relocation of an entire family, finally my father did not apply as a doctor.
-Talented actress Monique van der Ven took on the role of the existing doctor and her husband Edwind de Vries wrote the entire series and directed a large part. it was a great success.
-Small Lobke from neighboring island Terschelling had grown older and a beautiful series was launched on Vlieland with beautiful characters who experience situations that are recognizable and so real to many people, you name it a theme such as dementia.
+Talented actress Monique van der Ven took on the role of the existing doctor and her husband Edwin de Vries wrote the entire series and directed a large part.
+It was a great success.
+Small Lobke (from neighboring island Terschelling) 'got older' and a beautiful series was launched on Vlieland with beautiful characters who experience situations that are recognizable and so real to many people, you name it a theme such as dementia.

 Jean-Yves Berteloot, was in Masterplan

 Edwin de Vries (photo left above) is married to Monique van der Ven.
-He is an actor, director and screenwriter.
+Edwin is an actor, director and screenwriter.
 At the age of twelve he debuted alongside his father, the actor and resistance hero Rob de Vries, in the film 'The Last Passenger'.
 He became known to the general public for his role in the television series 'In de Vlaamsche pot'.
 De Vries also acted in films.
 He played alongside Monique van de Ven - his later wife - in 'A month later'.
 He is currently playing with his son Sam in 'Westerbork Serenade', a play about the life of his father who managed to smuggle a girl from camp Westerbork.

 Doctor Deen drama series shot on the island Vlieland It's a Dutch drama series by Omroep MAX, written by Edwin de Vries and Simone Kome van Breugel.
 Edwin de Vries got the idea for the series when his wife Monique van de Ven almost cut off her thumb and was operated on by the real Doctor Deen on Vlieland.
 In addition, the island of Vlieland and its colorful residents play an important role.